Want to get a beautiful home makeover of your own?Let’s talk

-STYLE TIP: To decorate a simple hallway ceiling design, use elements from the rest of the room as inspiration.
+Style Tip: To decorate a simple hallway ceiling design, use elements from the rest of the room as inspiration.
 In this open foyer design, the ruddy walls, clay pottery and distressed wood furniture lend an earthen colour palette to the entire space.
-While in comparison the hallway pop design above is stark white, the brass on the pendant lights that hang from it pair gorgeously with the rest of the décor.
+While in comparison the hallway modern plus minus POP design above is stark white, the brass on the pendant lights that hang from it pair gorgeously with the rest of the décor.

 As a rule of thumb, white or any light pastel shade works wonders in opening up a small room.
 If your hallway seems a bit cramped, you could consider a clean-lined all white style for a modern hall ceiling design.
 Without any design distractions or jarring colours, this will create a space that’s visibly bright and airy.

 Style Tip: To break the monotony, include moveable pieces and accessories such as art on the walls or a colourful rug on the floor.
 In a pinch, a fresh vase or flowers or a potted plant will always do the trick!